mikenomitch/containers/README.md

   enableInternet = true;

   // These configuration properties will be used automatically
-  // when the container boots
+  // when the container starts
 }
 ```